 We offer our own range of Indian Ocean Maintenance products:

 - Teak Cleaner & Restorer - Suitable for regular minor maintenance jobs to remove deeply ingrained dirt and stains from food and wine.
 It is also designed to brighten teak back to its original colour by removing the grey film and to restore the top surface.
-It opens the pores of the wood in preparation for sealing with Teak Care Sealer.
+It opens the pores of the wood in preparation for sealing with Premium Teak Transparent Sealer.

 Chlorine and salty sea air are Stainless Steel's biggest enemy and can cause a type of corrosion that is known as pitting and more regular cleaning is needed.
 For locations near the sea, we recommend that the Stainless Steel finish should be Electro-Polished which has a shinier finish and an enhanced resistance to corrosion or a Powder-Coated painted finish.